Bird Spirit: No particular reason. I thought itd be funny.

 Joker: Kid, I don't just randomly kill people.
 I kill people when it's funny.
 What would conceivably be funny about killing you?

-This is essentially Mukrezar boiled down into a single sentance.
+- Dungeon Keeper Ami: This is essentially Mukrezar boiled down into a single sentence.
 He's not an Omnicidal Maniac, he's simply a very bored, imaginative, and creative bastard.
 Takes on a meta-twist considering he was the player character of the first game.

 Harry (to Ron after repeatedly tickling him with a levitating feather): I was bored and it amused me.

 - In With Strings Attached, Brox, Grunnel, and As'taris are sadistic practical jokers.
 Brox's given name is, in fact, "Funny."
 (The four would violently disagree with this.)
 Much of what Brox does is at least partially For the Lulz.
 Even Grunnel, who is genuinely fond of the four (at least, they're not his enemies), pulls some fairly nasty shit on them, including making them climb a hundred-foot staircase and not bothering to warn George that Ma'ar is a nympho or of her, um, tendencies during sex.

 George: I think she carved her name in me back with her fingernails.

 - In the Tamers Forever Series this is Chaos's primary motivation for his long term goals.